sudar/email-log/README.md

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+## Frequently Asked Questions ##

+### The content of the email is not getting logged when I am using wpmandrill plugin

+wpmandrill plugin has a bug that prevents this plugin from logging the content of the email.
+More details about the bug is available at http://wordpress.org/support/topic/mandrill-is-changing-the-names-of-args-in-the-filter?replies=1.
+I have asked the author of the plugin to fix it and it might get fixed it the next release.
+Meanwhile, I have added a hack to handle this condition in v1.7.3 of my plugin.
+So if the content is not getting logged, then upgrade to v1.7.3.

 ## Screenshots ##

 ![](screenshot-1.png)